 The Dining Hall, designed by Gerald Banks, was formally opened by HM The Queen in 1959.
 Hot and cold meals are available every day throughout term-time, and the Hall can seat up to 300 at one sitting.
+The Dining Hall was completely refurbished in 2012 and the new Kitchen, completed in the same year, has transformed the frontage of St Anne’s on Woodstock Road.

 The Wolfson and Rayne buildings – which were designed by Howell, Killick, Partridge and Amis in 1964 – are also listed Grade II; the former received an RIBA award in 1966, while the latter received a Civic Trust Award in 1969.
 They comprise two four-storey halls of residence with 90 study-bedrooms.
-The Bursary occupies the ground floor offices in each building.

 The Claire Palley Building and Mary Ogilvie Lecture Theatre were designed by the Alec French Partnership, and constructed in 1992; the buildings received an RIBA Regional Award in 1993.
 The Claire Palley Building comprises 45 study-bedrooms, all of them en suite.
 The adjoining Mary Ogilvie Lecture Theatre has a 148-seat capacity.